Balancing AI and Human Interaction

 Generative AI is a type of artificial intelligence (AI) that is able to create new content, such as text, images, music, or entire datasets, based on patterns and information it has learned from existing data.
 While traditional AI systems are mainly used to analyze existing data and make predictions, generative AI takes this one step further by creating new data similar to the data it accesses.
 When an AI technology is creating something by itself, this is called “generative AI” or “GenAI”.

-Using Generative AI at UBC
+Using AI at UBC

 UBC Generative AI Principles are now available